Dassault Ouragan: Production

 According to Munson, around the time of the pre-production aircraft order, there had been considerations within the French Government for the procurement of up to 850 Ouragans under a five-year plan to recapitalise the French armed forces.
 On 31 August 1950, Dassault received an initial fixed order contract for 150 production Ouragans to equip the Armée de l'Air.
 In the following years, a further three orders, each ordering an additional 100 Ouragans, would be placed by the French government; however, the final of these additional orders would be cancelled in January 1952 in favour of an equivalent order for the newer and more advanced Dassault Mystère IIC.

 Dassault's production facilities proved to be unable to attain the rate of production necessary to keep pace with the domestic orders, in part due to a lack of time to refine Ouragan's design to make it easier to mass-produce; accordingly, portions of the work were subcontracted to other French aircraft manufacturers.
 A manufacturing arrangement was formed with SNCASE to assemble forward fuselages for the aircraft at their Toulouse factory, while a similar agreement with SNCASO led to the firm manufacturing rear fuselages at Saint-Nazaire and wings in Bouguenais.
 Dassault's factories continued to produce the center fuselage and tail units, while the final assembly was carried out at Dassault's facility in Mérignac, Gironde.

-On 5 December 1951, the first production of Ouragan conducted its maiden flight.
+On 5 December 1951, the first production Ouragan conducted its maiden flight.
 There was little difference between the pre-production and production aircraft, the most significant being alterations to the design of the doors enclosing the retractable nosewheel landing leg in response to accidents that occurred on the first two prototypes.
 By the end of 1952, a total of 39 production aircraft had been completed; a further 93 were manufactured in 1953, and the final 118 were finished by mid-1954.

 A handful of production Ouragans were experimentally adapted for the intended use of the type from unprepared airstrips.
 Modifications included the substitution of the single-wheel main gear to a two-wheel configuration fitted with low-pressure tires, which retracted into a fairing installed under the wing roots; drogue parachutes were also installed.
 Aircraft so fitted were nicknamed "Barougan", derived from combining the Ouragan name with the Arabic word Baroud (battle).
 This configuration was intended for combat operations in Algeria.
 On 24 February 1954, the first Barougan performed its first flight.
 A further three aircraft would be used in the test programme, which involved multiple grass landings at varying weights.
 In 1958, further development of the Barougan variant was abandoned; some of the test aircraft were later re-converted back to the standard Ouragan configuration.